nysugfx/jockmkt-sdk/docs/account.rst

 >>>                'proceeds_all_time': 6,
 >>>                'tradeable': {objects.Tradeable}, ...]}

-                account_activity:payout is a list of all payouts and respective tradeables from a single event
+A payout is a list of all payouts and respective tradeables from a single event

     Order: